 2D content (2160p)

 On a PS4 system (CUH-7000 series), you can play content in 2160p*2.
 When you connect PS VR to a TV that supports 2160p, you’ll see content displayed as follows:

 |On||Uses the resolution of the VR headset||1080p|

-When you connect PS VR to a 3D TV, you’ll see content displayed as follows:
+You can connect PS VR to either a 2D TV or a 3D TV.
+3D content is displayed as follows:

 1 Even if your TV is HDR (high dynamic range) compatible, the [HDR] setting in [Settings] > [Sound and Screen] > [Video Output Settings] on the PS4 system is [Off] when PS VR is connected.

 2 When PS VR is connected to a PS4 system, the video signal from the system uses the YUV420 colour format only.

 3 Frame packing (720/50p, 720/60p, 1080/24p), top-and-bottom (720/50p, 720/60p, 1080/24p), and side-by-side (1080/50i, 1080/60i) formats are supported.

 4 When you’re playing a Blu-ray 3D™ disc while PS VR is connected to a 2D TV, you can press the OPTIONS button, and then select [Settings] > [Display in 3D with VR Headset].